 If you want to read up my episode reviews for Season One of Rescue Bots

-I know there's no images here, but that's only for subscribed members and I don't feel like giving DA anymore of my money.
+(NOTE: I know there's no images here, but that's only for subscribed members and I don't feel like paying DA for another subscription anytime soon.
 If you really want pretty screenshots with the review, my Tumblr version has them.
-Click here if you prefer that instead: neoyi.tumblr.com/post/78586412…
+Click here if you prefer that instead: neoyi.tumblr.com/post/83567208…

 As always, SPOILERS!